-(2) The university does not claim ownership rights in intellectual property in the granting of professional leave or leave of absence initiated by a faculty or staff member.
-Professional leave or leave of absence does not create a university commission for intellectual property that may result, unless there is a prior written agreement so specifying.
-In the absence of such an agreement, the rights to intellectual property resulting from such leaves reside with the originator.
+The university does not claim ownership rights in intellectual property developed by university employees while on leave of absence unless university resources or facilities were used in developing the intellectual property and/or unless there is a prior written agreement so specifying.
+If any university resources or facilities were used in the development of the intellectual property, the provisions of section 3-1 apply.
+If no university resources or facilities were used and in the absence of a prior written agreement, the rights to intellectual property resulting from such leaves reside with the originator.